Robert Everist Greene

-Robert Everist Greene (born 1943) is an American mathematician at UCLA.
+Robert Everist Greene (born 1943) is an American mathematician, who contributed to differential geometry and several complex variables.
+He is currently a Professor of Mathematics at the University of California, Los Angeles.

 Greene was an undergraduate at Michigan State University and a Putnam Fellow in 1963.
-He completed his Ph.D. at the University of California, Berkeley in 1969.
+He went to Princeton briefly, then completed his Ph.D. at the University of California, Berkeley in 1969.
 His doctoral advisor was Hung-Hsi Wu; his doctoral thesis was titled Isometric Embeddings of Riemannian and Pseudo-Riemannian Manifolds.

+Personal life

+Greene is also an amateur violinist, and was the violin instructor of Russell Crowe for the 2003 epic period war-drama film Master and Commander: The Far Side of the World.
+In his Princeton years, he played violin with Hassler Whitney, one of the founders of the subject differential topology, who was a violin and viola player.